get the first look at i-D's game-changing issue!

 Rip it up and start again!
 In The Game-Changing Issue, we celebrate the return of DIY culture in music, fashion, and art, and meet the talented stars trailblazing this movement.

 Photography Oliver Hadlee Pearch.
 Styling Max Clark.
 Stormzy wears hat C.P.
 Company.

-In The Game-Changing Issue of i-D we meet Stormzy; one of the leading voices in Britain's biggest underground music scene and the south London grime MC whose self-made rise to the top is an inspiration to everyone everywhere. i-D Features Director Hattie Collins has been following grime since its inception, first documenting it on the pages of i-D in 2005, and recently releasing the scenes' definitive tome This Is Grime with photographer Olivia Rose.
+In The Game-Changing Issue of i-D we meet Stormzy, one of the leading voices in Britain's biggest underground music scene and the south London grime MC whose self-made rise to the top is an inspiration to everyone everywhere. i-D Features Director Hattie Collins has been following grime since its inception, first documenting it on the pages of i-D in 2005, and recently releasing the scene's definitive tome, This Is Grime, with photographer Olivia Rose.
 "You could spend hours trying to distill the secret of Stormzy's success," she says.
-"The music is first and foremost a brilliant blend of chant-worthy one-liners teamed with straight spraying that has won him the love of students, grime heads, pop fans and his contemporaries.
+"The music is first and foremost a brilliant blend of chant-worthy one-liners teamed with straight spraying that has won him the love of students, grime heads, pop fans, and his contemporaries.
 He's one of the leading voices in the most important British subculture since punk."
-With Skepta winning the 2016 Mercury prize for Konnichiwa, this year grime is finally getting the recognition it deserves, and much to Hattie's joy Stormzy has the honour of being the first grime MC to appear on the cover of i-D.
+With Skepta winning the 2016 Mercury prize for Konnichiwa, this year grime is finally getting the recognition it deserves, and much to Hattie's joy Stormzy has the honor of being the first grime MC to appear on the cover of i-D.

 In The Game-Changing Issue of i-D, you don't need a million + Instagram followers, a big shot record deal or an LA agent to make it big or connect to your audience.
 The internet has spurred the return to a DIY culture not seen since the 80s, enabling us all to make music/art/films from our bedroom and speak directly to our fans.
 The stars in this issue are so bright you can see your shadow, read their stories and get inspired.